bparanj/crystal/electronics/experiments/queue/reactance-experiment.md

+PENDING

+Is this the same experiment as capacitor + AC ?

-A simple experiment to illustrate the concept of reactance:
+experiment to illustrate the concept of reactance:

 To demonstrate how reactance in an inductor or capacitor affects the flow of alternating current (AC) in a circuit.